CS179K-Summer23/cs179-project-marketme/README.md

 8. **Inventory Filtering 🔍**: Sort inventory based on popularity, alphabetical order, etc.
 9. **Sale Restrictions ⛔**: Prohibit sales on certain items based on location, customer age, etc.

-# user stories
+# User Stories Revision 2.0

-1. **eCommerce API Integration 🌐**
+1. **Upcitemdb API Integration 🌐**
-   - User Story: As a manager, I need to use the eCommerce API to fetch product information for testing the software features.
+   - User Story: As a manager, I need to use the upcitemdb API to fetch product information when adding a new product into the system.
    - Priority: High 10
-   - Estimated Cost: 3
+   - Estimated Cost: 8

 2. **Product Management 🛠️**
-   - User Story: As a manager, I want to manually input, delete, and update product information in our system.
+   - User Story: As a manager, I want to manually input, delete, and update product information in our system, ensuring that duplicate barcodes or IDs are handled appropriately.
    - Priority: High 10
-   - Estimated Cost: 2
+   - Estimated Cost: 8

 3. **Barcode Integration 📸**
-   - User Story: As a store employee, I need to scan a product's barcode to quickly input or verify product information.
+   - User Story: As a store employee, I need to scan a product's barcode to quickly input or verify product information and handle scenarios where the barcode might not be in the system.
    - Priority: High 8
-   - Estimated Cost: 3
+   - Estimated Cost: 5

-4. **Checkout System 💰**
+4. **Checkout System Enhancements 💰**
-   - User Story: As a cashier, I need the system to calculate taxes based on zip codes, allow coupon codes, and update databases accordingly during checkout.
+   - User Story: As a cashier, I need the system to allow continuous product scanning, display cart details alphabetically, apply coupon codes, and update the inventory based on the transaction's success.
    - Priority: High 7
-   - Estimated Cost: 4
+   - Estimated Cost: 5

 5. **Sales Report 📊**
-   - User Story: As a manager, I want to receive daily sales reports to keep track of business performance.
+   - User Story: As a manager, I want to receive daily/monthly/yearly sales reports to keep track of business performance.
    - Priority: High 6
-   - Estimated Cost: 2
+   - Estimated Cost: 4

 6. **Alert System 🔔**
    - User Story: As a manager, I want the system to automatically alert me via email about sales/price changes, low stock, and approaching product expiration dates.
    - Priority: Medium 5
-   - Estimated Cost: 2
+   - Estimated Cost: 4

-7. **Inventory Filtering 🔍**
+7. **Inventory Filtering and Search 🔍**
-   - User Story: As a store employee, I need to filter inventory based on various criteria to easily manage and locate products.
+   - User Story: As a store employee, I need to filter inventory based on various criteria and search for products by ID, name, or barcode to easily manage and locate items.
    - Priority: Medium 5
-   - Estimated Cost: 2
+   - Estimated Cost: 3

 8. **Sale Restrictions ⛔**
    - User Story: As a manager, I want to set restrictions on sales of certain items based on location, customer age, etc., to comply with laws and regulations.
    - Priority: Medium 5
    - Estimated Cost: 3

-9. **User Profile**
+9. **User Profile 👥**
-   - User Story: As a user, I want to be able to login as a manger or clerk to allow who can control what.
+   - User Story: As a user, I want to be able to log in as a manager or clerk to determine access levels and functionalities.
    - Priority: Medium 4
    - Estimated Cost: 2

 10. **Newsletter 🗞️**
-   - User Story: As a customer, I want to subscribe to a newsletter for regular updates and product recommendations.
+   - User Story: As a customer, I want to subscribe to a newsletter for regular updates, promotions, and product recommendations.
    - Priority: Low 2
    - Estimated Cost: 1

+Update: Customer Account System Integration 🌟

+We've expanded our software to now include basic customer account management.
+This new feature allows for tracking purchase history and managing customer details directly within our platform, enhancing both employee and customer experiences.

 ## Additional Information 📌

-Please note, the customer account system is beyond the scope of this software.
-Our focus lies in providing immaculate inventory and sales management.
-However, during the checkout process, the system sends pertinent transaction data to a separate system (assumed to handle customer accounts) in an encrypted manner to maintain user privacy.

-We prioritize flexibility in our operations.
-In case of any feasibility issues with the barcode feature due to hardware constraints, we plan to replace it with a QR code feature, leveraging mobile devices as barcode readers.

 Let's elevate your business operations with our state-of-the-art **Inventory Management System**! 💼